 If you would like to know more about First Afrikan Church, we welcome you to come experience our mission first hand.

 Sunday Worship Services Streaming on

-Liturgical Season –
+Liturgical Season – RETURN/ VICTORIOUS LIVING

-Symbol – Akoma Ntoso
+Symbol – Akoma Ntoaso

 First Afrikan Church is an Africentric Christian Ministry that empowers women, men youth and children to move from membership to leadership in the church, community and the world.

-Daily Verse (NRSV):
+Daily Verse (NRSVUE):